-When I see something that's been mended but is still being used, my heart does a little joyful dance.
-Sadly though, a piece of mended china, even if it looks almost exactly the same, will have little or no value except to its owner because we live in a world where perfection seems to be all that matters.
-To me this is a huge shame, the challenging things that happen to us add value to us, change us, make us stronger, kinder, more empathetic, more resilient, transformed even, and with a story to tell.
-The same applies to objects we love.
-When my daughter was a toddler she dropped the lid of this pot, which had once belonged to her great grandmother, and it shattered.
-My immediate reaction was to throw it away but instead we painstakingly collected up all the pieces and my kind mother in law had it expertly mended for me.
-At 96, she comes from a generation who mended things when they broke; values we seem to have lost in only a couple of generations.
-This accident is now part of the history of this piece of china and there is no reason why it shouldn't be used and enjoyed for many generations to come.
-How easy it would have been to gather it all up and throw it in the bin because it was no longer perfect.
-But instead it sits there, scarred but still whole, like all of us.
+When I see something that has been mended but is still being used my heart does a joyful little dance.
+Sadly though, a piece of mended china, even if it looks almost exactly the same, will have little or no value except to its owner because we live in a world where perfection seems to be all that matters and this is a great shame.
+The challenging things that happen to us add value to us, change us, make us stronger, perhaps more empathetic, more resilient, transformed even, and with a story to tell and the same applies to objects we love.
+When my daughter was a toddler she dropped the lid of this pretty pot which had once belonged to her great grandmother, and it shattered.
+My immediate reaction was to chuck the whole thing away but instead my kind mother in law told us to carefully collect up all the pieces and she had it expertly mended for me.
+At 96, she comes from a generation which mended things when they broke; a habit we seem to have lost in only a couple of generations.
+This repair shows if you look closely but it's part of the history of this little pot and there is absolutely no reason why it shouldn't be used and enjoyed for many generations to come.
+How easy it would have been to gather it all up and throw it away because it was no longer perfect.
+But instead it sits there scarred, but still whole, like all of us.

 My grandmother had a large collection of 'fairings' which fascinated me when I was a child.
 Fairings were given away as prizes at fairs in Victorian times; they were literally two a penny, little china models that told a story, some were cheeky, maybe with a newly married couple climbing into bed, many featured animals such as a family washing the dog in a bath tub, there were mothers with naughty children misbehaving and women with new babies.
 Some were coarse and very badly made, others were completely exquisite, beautifully painted and definitely special.
 As a child I loved these little china ‘stories’ and characters, spending hours looking at them as they stood in a row on a low bookshelf in my grandmother’s house, my childlike imagination flying about as I secretly touched them with the tip of my finger, even though I wasn’t allowed to.
 They are all long gone now sadly but when I recently spotted one in a junk shop in Lyme Regis I knew everything about this tiny model as if I had seen it yesterday, and for £2.50 it was mine.
 I realise that, over time, objects in our everyday lives become almost invisible, over familiar maybe, and I wonder … is this because we stop ‘seeing’ them or is it because we stop ‘looking’?
 This experience of seeing a fairing I knew so well made me look with fresh eyes at some of the most precious china I do have and by properly looking at these pieces I saw things I had never noticed before.
 What I appreciate most of all though is the incredible artistry, craftsmanship and skill that has gone into each and every one.